-The term “people pleaser” refers to a person who has a strong urge to please others, even if at their own expense.
-They may feel that their own wants and needs do not matter, or alter their personality around others.
+A “people pleaser” personality means a person feels a strong urge to please others, even at their own expense.
+They may feel that their wants and needs do not matter or alter their personality around others.

 “People pleaser” is not a medical diagnosis or a personality trait that psychologists measure.
 Instead, it is an informal label people use to describe a variety of behaviors, such as agreeing to errands a person does not have time for.